idealo/imagededup/README.md

 of the *find_duplicates* function.
 The value is a list of all file names in the image directory that were found to be duplicates for the key file.

-For an advanced usage, look at the tutorial part of the documentation.
+For an advanced usage, look at the user guide.

 #### find_duplicates_to_remove
 Returns a list of files in the image directory that are considered as duplicates.
 Does **NOT** remove the said files.